RequirementEngineering/ch-re-JD154075/SRS.md

 #   1. Introduction
 ##    1.1 Purpose
-This document is meant to portray the student's social service database registry project named as **Chocador Asistencia**.
-It explains the purpose of the system's program; such as it's overall description, it's dos and don'ts, the constraints under which it must operate,it's interface and it's actions after it's development.
+This document is meant to portray the laboratory's timesheet database registry project named as **Chocador Asistencia**.
+By explaining the purpose of the system's software program; such as it's overall description, it's dos and don'ts,it's interface and it's actions after it's development.
-This document is intended for both the laboratory service administrator that oversee the social work program and the developers of the system.
+This document is intended for both the **Laboratory Director** that oversee the work program and the **Developers** of the system.

 ##    1.2 Scope
-This software system will be a **local server** system for a **standalone machine** for the school's laboratory service administrator.
+This software system will be a **local server** system for a **standalone machine** for the school's laboratory director.
-This system will be designed to maximize the laboratory service administrator’s productivity by providing tools to assist in automating the database registry, which would otherwise have to be performed manually.
-By maximizing the administrator’s work efficiency and production, the system will meet the laboratory service administrator’s needs while remaining easy to understand and use.
-The software will facilitate communication between faculty administrators and students via E-Mail.
-Preformatted reply forms are used in every stage of the database registry progress through the system to provide a uniform review process; the location of these forms is configurable via the application’s maintenance options.
-The system also contains a relational database containing a list of timesheets,faculty administrators, and students.
+This system will be designed to maximize the laboratory director’s productivity by providing tools to assist in automating the timesheet database registry, which would otherwise have to be performed manually.
+By maximizing the laboratory director’s work efficiency and production, the system will meet the laboratory director’s needs while remaining easy to understand and use.
+The software will facilitate communication between the laboratory director,other faculty and students.
+A preformatted form is used in every stage of the timesheet database registry progress through the system to provide a uniform review process; the location of these form is configurable via the program’s maintenance options.

-In short words,**Chocador Asistencia** will permit the school's laboratory service administrator to manage automated timesheets,where he can export corresponding reports related to that data.
+In short words,**Chocador Asistencia** will permit the school's laboratory director to manage automated timesheets,where he can export corresponding reports related to that data.

 ##    1.3 Definitions, acronyms, and abbreviations
 Terms | Definition |
 --- | --- |
-*Laboratory Service Administrator* |  `The person that is in charge of the laboratory's management and it's social service program.` |
+*Laboratory director* |  `The person that is in charge of the laboratory's management and it's programs.` | *Faculty* |  `The body of teachers and administrators at a school.` | *Students* | `Students that are conducting their social work.` |
-*Students* | `Students that are conducting their social work.` |
+*Developers* | `The people that develop the software program.` |
 *Local Server* |  `Server that is running in a local or a mounted folder and whose document root is NOT the parent of the project root.` |
 *Standalone Machine* | `Device is any mechanism or system that can perform its function without the need of another device, computer, or connection.` |
-*Timesheets* |  `Detailed records showing the amount of time spent on each project or student.` |
+*Timesheets* |  `Detailed records showing the amount of time spent on each program or student.` |
 *Database* |  `Collection of all the information monitored by this system.` |
 *Registry* | `Place where registers or records are kept.` | *IEEE* | `Institute of Electrical and Electronic Engineers` |